jssteinberg/termcwd/README.md

 Install it with any Neovim/Vim package/plugin manager, or clone/download it to a "pack/\*/start" folder in `runtimepath` (`:h packages`).

-Termcwd is too light for lazy loading to matters, but still it's lazy loaded by default—as all (Neo)vim packages/plugins should aim for.
+Termcwd is too light for lazy loading to matter, but still it's lazy loaded by default—as all (Neo)vim packages/plugins should aim for.

 ## Use